hanscappelle/filmtag-android-app/README.md

 Basic Android app for keeping track of photography settings while shooting analog film.
 As used by analog photographers who can't rely on exif information when using analog roll film while shooting.

-# Release Build Instructions

-- use v1 release key
-- create tag on git for each release
-- for now building with Java 17 for bitbucket pipeline

 # Goals

 Keep it dead simple and easy to use.
 The photographer shouldn't have to look into settings or any